OGR-24 Successfully Completed

 Stats code available as open source

-The stats code is now open source and is available from our Public CVS Repository.
+The stats code is now open source and is available on GitHub.
 The database software used to keep track of work done and generate reports is Postgres.

-Our IRC channel, #distributed on our IRC network irc.distributed.net, is a place you can always catch up on the most recent distributed.net news.
-If you have not used IRC we provide instructions for getting help using IRC to help you get started.
+You can always catch up on the most recent distributed.net news on our IRC channel #distributed on the freenode IRC network chat.freenode.net.
+If you're new to IRC we provide instructions for getting help using IRC to help you get started, or visit Freenode's knowledge base for network-specific information.

-Staff plans also provide current information relating to our projects and general distributed.net issues.
+Staff blogs also provide current information relating to our projects and general distributed.net issues.

 See also the history page for a more comprehensive summary of noteworthy events in distributed.net's past.